iqtree/iqtree.github.io/doc/Home.md

 IQ-TREE web service
 -------------------

-For a quick start you can try the IQ-TREE web server, which performs online computation using a dedicated computing cluster.
+For a quick start you can also try the IQ-TREE web server, which performs online computation using a dedicated computing cluster.
 It is very easy to use with as few as just 3 clicks!
 Try it out at

 <http://iqtree.cibiv.univie.ac.at>